snowfallorg/lib/README.md

 Snowfall Lib will create packages and shells based on your `packages/` and `shells` directories.
 However, it is common to additionally map one of those packages or shells to be their respective default.
-This can be achieved by using `outputs-builder` and mapping the `default` package or shell to the name of the one you want.
+This can be achieved by setting an `alias` and mapping the `default` package or shell to the name of the one you want.

 ```nix